Freshman Admissions for International Students

 - Submit a non-refundable enrollment deposit of U.S. $300 payable to St. John Fisher College.

-- Complete and submit the New International Student I-20 Application [pdf] and the Statement of Financial Support/Certificate of Finances [pdf] documents certifying availability of adequate financial resources to cover a minimum of one year's financial expenses, which include tuition, room and board, fees, books, and miscellaneous expenses.
+- Complete and submit the I-20 Application for New Students [pdf] and the Statement of Financial Support [pdf] documents certifying availability of adequate financial resources to cover a minimum of one year's financial expenses, which include tuition, room and board, fees, books, and miscellaneous expenses.

 The documentation submission deadline for international applicants for fall admission is June 1, unless currently in the U.S. in valid F-1 student status.
 Details and important timeline considerations are available on the Accepted International Students page.